martypdx/callback.js/README.md

 ## adapt (transformFn)

-Modifies the invocation of the callback of an ansyncronous function:
+Modifies the invocation of the callback of an asynchronous function:

 	f.adapt(upper)(input, cb)